MySpoo4/proj/README.md

 # spiel_assignment

-Install "Expo Go" to run the app later on.
+Install the app "Expo Go" to run the app later on.

 Edit the .env file in the spiel folder.
 ```